MrFrenik/gunslinger/README.md

 # Examples

 There are multiple examples provided to show how to get up and running.
 For each of these examples:
+  - First, build the `gunslinger` library following the above instructions for your platform.
   - 'cd' into the directory for your example
   - windows:
     - run `proc\win\compile_win_cl.bat`